mshangle1/watchmen/WATCHMEN_STEPS.md

 ---

 - **I provide form data as csv file "file_name.csv"**
-    - Read "file_name.json" file, if it exists - resolve all placeholders and add to the request specification: FormParams File must be stored under resources, first row of the file will be skipped as it is header
+    - Read "file_name.json" file, resolve all placeholders and if it exists - resolve all placeholders and add to the request specification: FormParams
+      File must be stored under resources, first row of the file will be skipped as it is header
 ---